 Think sustainably when shopping for party tableware: cups, plates, bowls, cutlery, straws and napkins.
 Use reusable dining ware if possible - or if you need the convenience of disposable tableware, opt for recyclable, compostable or biodegradable materials instead of plastic.

 You can even make cleaning up more planet-friendly by opting for reusable dishcloths instead of paper towels.
 We love these biodegradable dish cloths by Australian biz RetroKitchen!
 (They're so cute we've included them in our gift range too!)

 4. THE CAKE

 Kids love sugar... we humans are hard-wired to enjoy an occasional sweet treat!
 But feeding kids a mountain of refined sugar at a party is not strictly necessary, and it has the distinct disadvantage of creating a hyperactive tribe of wild things.
 The cutting of the birthday cake is the pinnacle of most parties - why not let them save their sweet tooth til then?!

 Speaking of that all-important birthday cake - candles are another choice that you can #thinkgreen on.
 Beeswax is best!
-Paraffin wax is the cheapest material to make candles from.
-It’s a petroleum by-product - the grey sludge at the bottom of a barrel of petrol - which is then processed, bleached and coloured to be turned into candles.
+The standard supermarket-bought birthday candles are made from paraffin wax -the cheapest material to make candles from.
+It’s a petroleum by-product (the grey sludge at the bottom of a barrel of petrol) which is then processed, bleached and coloured to be turned into candles.
 Additionally, commercially made birthday candles are often covered in glitter which are itty bitty bits of plastic.
-Who wants all that dripping onto their birthday cake?!
-Ew.
+Who wants all that dripping onto their birthday cake?
+Ew, no thanks!

 Beeswax candles on the other hand burn cleaner and brighter!
 (And no bees are harmed in their production.)